DataDog/hiring-engineers/answers.md

 ![My host with tags](screenshots/host_with_tags.png)

-Then I opted to download a PostgreSQL database on my machine and install the corresponding Datadog integration to begin collecting those metrics and logs.
+I opted to download a PostgreSQL database on my machine and install the corresponding Datadog integration to begin collecting those metrics and logs.
 After creating user `datadog` and granting the role `pg_monitor` to that user,  here is a verification of the correct permissioning on my PostgreSQL database:

 ![Postgres connection OK](screenshots/postgres_connection_ok.png)

 To make this integration more meaningful, I wanted to allow for metric collection and log integration.
-To do so, I altered my `postgres.d/conf.yaml` configuration file to point to my host/port and to configure logging, shown here:
+To do so, I altered my `postgres.d/conf.yaml` [configuration file](https://github.com/kmglassman/hiring-engineers/blob/kmglassman-answers-test/conf-files/postgres.d_conf.yaml) to point to my host/port and to configure logging, shown here:
 ```
 instances: